KCCG/shell-genomics/_episodes/05-writing-scripts.md

 the ``curl`` command above in the terminal then the file will be downloaded to the cluster, not your local machine.

-### Moving files between your laptop and your instance
+### Moving files between your laptop and the cluster

-What if the data you need is on your local computer, but you need to get it *into* the cloud?
-There are also several ways to do this, but it's *always* easier to start the transfer locally. **This means if you're typing into a terminal, the terminal should not be logged into your instance, it should be showing your local computer.
-If you're using a transfer program, it needs to be installed on your local machine, not your instance.**
+What if the data you need is on your local computer, but you need to copy it to the cluster?
+There are also several ways to do this, but it's *always* easier to start the transfer locally. **This means if you're typing into a terminal, the terminal should not be logged into the cluster, it should be showing your local computer.
+If you're using a transfer program, it needs to be installed on your local machine, not on the cluster.**

-## Transferring Data Between your Local Machine and the Cloud
+## Transferring Data Between your Local Machine and the Cluster

 These directions are platform specific, so please follow the instructions for your system:

-**Please select the platform you wish to use for the exercises: <select id="id_platform" name="platformlist" onchange="change_content_by_platform('id_platform');return false;"><option value="unix" id="id_unix" selected> UNIX </option><option value="win" id="id_win" selected> Windows </option></select>**
+**Please select the platform you wish to use for the exercises: <select id="id_platform" name="platformlist" onchange="change_content_by_platform('id_platform');return false;"><option value="unix" id="id_unix" selected> Linux/Mac </option><option value="win" id="id_win" selected> Windows </option></select>**

 <div id="div_unix" style="display:block" markdown="1">

-### Uploading Data to your Virtual Machine with scp
+### Uploading Data to the cluster with scp

 `scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files between computers.
 The simplest way to use `scp` is to run it in your local terminal,